 "WOW"Signal on August 15, 1977.

-used an improved verticle light beam sensor and PE relay
+used an improved verticle light beam, sensor, and

 system included a camera-monitored

 control panel to activate data recorders

 and additional equipment.

 A 200' antenna,

 a short wave radio for Coordinated Universal Time